gillian-guide/gillian-guide.github.io/docs/en/essential-modding/fusionfix.md

     This mod is only officially supported on the Complete Edition, but with taking several things in account, you can also use it with 1.0.8.0.

     Support for non-CE versions may be axed at any time and the developers don't provide any support for them.
 This project aims to fix or address most **graphical and gameplay issues** and introduces new graphics options.
-You can read the changelog [here](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/tree/master#coregameplay-changelog).
+You can read the changelog on the [repository](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/tree/master#coregameplay-changelog).

 ---